• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • 10-300: Niche pages (blog posts)

-Only consider a keyword's volume after you've confirmed the search intent and difficulty are appropriate.
+Only consider a keyword's volume after confirming the appropriate search intent and difficulty.

-All three of these criteria are discoverable with your helpful neighborhood keyword tool and a little bit of B2B buyer research.
+These three criteria are discoverable with your helpful neighborhood keyword tool and some B2B buyer research.

 Keyword Tools